reborg/parallel/README.md

 in the standard library.
 Sometimes it is a drop-in replacement, sometimes with a completely different semantic.
 The library also provides additional transducers (not necessarily for parallel use) and supporting utilities.

-Status: project is public for feedback, but not yet on Clojars.
-If not documented, still in progress.
+Status: project is public to receive feedback, but not yet on Clojars.
+When an API is not documented below, consider it still in progress.

 #### Content